NathanKr/next.js-server-action-sample/README.md

 }
 ```

-<h3>Use server action in react client component - ClientComponent. part 1</h3>
+<h3>Use server action in react client component - ClientComponent.
+Logic part</h3>
-client component must have the directive 'use client' in the first line of the file
+The client component must include the "use client" directive at the top:

 ```ts
 "use client";